public final class Math extends Object

 The computed result must be within 2 ulps of the exact result.
 Results must be semi-monotonic.

-- the abscissa coordinatepublic static double cbrt(double a)
+y - the ordinate coordinatex - the abscissa coordinatepublic static double cbrt(double a)

-value.
-For positive finite x
+double value.
+For positive finite x,

 cbrt(-x) ==

-; that is, the cube root of a negative value is the negative of the cube root of that
+-cbrt(x); that is, the cube root of a negative value is the negative of the cube root of that

 value's magnitude.